 Andrew Feenberg, Canada Research Chair in Philosophy of Technology, School of Communication, Simon Fraser University

 "Stephen Eric Bronner’s new book is a must read for anyone interested in examining the concept of "authenticity."
 Exploring the existential understanding of the idea, he offers a new and innovative framework of authentic solidarity.
 It speaks to students, scholars, and activists alike."

 Arnold L. Farr, Professor of Philosophy, University of Kentucky, Founder and Former President of the International Herbert Marcuse Society

 "Before and after the Second World War, existentialism of different kinds was important before fading away.
-In his well documented study, Eric Bronner suggests the current interest of returning to the existentialist theme of authenticity.
-Well worth reading!"
+In his well documented study, Stephen Eric Bronner advocates for a return to the existentialist theme of authenticity."